9th Street Art Exhibition

 The 9th Street Art Exhibition of Paintings and Sculpture is the official title artist Franz Kline hand-lettered onto the poster he designed for the Ninth Street Show (May 21-June 10, 1951).
 Now considered historic, the artist-led exhibition marked the formal debut of Abstract Expressionism, and the first American art movement with international influence.
 The School of Paris, long the headquarters of the global art market, typically launched new movements, so there was both financial and cultural fall-out when all the excitement was suddenly emanating from New York.
 The postwar New York avant-garde, artists like Willem de Kooning and Jackson Pollock, would soon become "art stars," commanding large sums and international attention.
 The Ninth Street Show marked their "stepping-out," and that of nearly 75 other artists, including Harry Jackson, Helen Frankenthaler, Michael Goldberg, Joan Mitchell, Grace Hartigan, Robert De Niro Sr., John Ferren, Philip Guston, Elaine de Kooning, Louis Schanker, Lee Krasner, Franz Kline, Ad Reinhardt, Ludwig Sander, David Smith, Milton Resnick, Joop Sanders, Robert Motherwell, Barnett Newman, and many others who were then mostly unknown to an art establishment that ignored experimental art without a ready market.

 The artist-led show was intended to make names — and it did.
-Word of the exhibition slipped out prior to the Monday night preview, but that only added to the interest.
+Word of the exhibition slipped out before its Monday night preview, but that only added to the interest.
 Author Mary Gabriel writes, "Nothing sold, but no one cared.
 The exhibition had earned the artists attention on their own terms."
-Their form of art — the New York School — was later called "the quintessential American and modern art movement."
-At the time, however, "[i]t appeared as though a line had been crossed, a step into a larger art world whose future was bright with possibility."
+Another later wrote, "It appeared as though a line had been crossed, a step into a larger art world whose future was bright with possibility."
+The form of art — the New York School — was later called "the quintessential American and modern art movement."

 Organization

 The Club

-During the late 1940s and early 1950s, dozens of painters and sculptors all had art studios in lower Manhattan between 8th and 12th streets and First and Sixth Avenues.
+During the late 1940s and early 1950s, dozens of painters and sculptors had art studios in lower Manhattan between 8th and 12th streets and First and Sixth Avenues.
 Collectively known as the Downtown Group, many of them were former Federal Art Project artists, including Philip Pavia, Willem de Kooning, Landes Lewitin, Franz Kline and Jack Tworkov.
-Several had also served in the military during World War II.
+Several had served in the military during World War II.

-In 1949, members of the Downtown Group, helmed by Philip Pavia, created a more structured group that met regularly on 39 East 8th Street, and came to be known as "The Club."
+In 1949, members of the Downtown Group, helmed by Pavia, created a more structured group that met regularly on 39 East 8th Street, and came to be known as "The Club."
 Weekly discussions at the Club led to the idea of organizing the 9th Street Art Exhibition as a launching pad.